davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

-The high-temperature samples show major-element compositions with lower Mg\#s, suggesting that depletion progressed differently, with all phases losing volatile elements during depletion.
+The high-temperature samples show major-element compositions with lower Mg\#s, suggesting that depletion progressed differently, with all phases losing incompatible elements during depletion.
 Within this cohort, CK-3 and CK-4 show significantly higher levels of REE depletion and extremely low clinopyroxene modes, as well as distinct enrichments in clinopyroxene LREEs, which likely correspond to assimilation of enriching fluid and are notably different from profiles found in abyssal peridotites [@fig:cpx_literature_comparison].
-They also contain chromian spinels, which are a product of increased levels of melt extraction.
+They also contain chromian spinels, which are indicative of significant melt extraction.

-Phases within sample CK-6 show uniformly low Mg\#s, suggesting depletion.
+Phases within sample CK-6 show uniformly low Mg\#s, suggesting enrichment.
 However, high modal abundance of pyroxene phases suggests some amount of major-element re-enrichment after formation.
 This is bolstered by petrographic evidence of significant growth and aggregation of pyroxene grains, unique in the sample set.
 It is relatively undepleted in REEs and shows no significant temperature disequilibrium in any thermometer including REE.
-This major-element refertilization is likely a result of assimilation of mantle material and re-equilibration near the solidus.
+This major-element refertilization is likely a result of basaltic liquid addition and subsolidus re-equilibration.
 It implies significant mass exchange and may be due to interaction with deep upwelling fluids.
+<comment>This paragraph should make clear that CK-6 first underwent depletion
+given HREEs and spinel Cr, and was then re-enriched by assimilating a substantial quantity of evolved melt</comment>

 Broadly, the results of geochemical and thermometric studies of the Crystal Knob suite suggest that the mantle lithosphere beneath central